You can find Part I of the series here

 The only adaptation so far to really engage with this sense has been the stage play.
 I’m going to get into its adaptation of dæmons in more detail in part III, but suffice to note here that its use of half-literal puppets controlled by visible puppeteers communicates the same idea of a living personality not bound by form.

 Meanwhile the screen adaptations do rather the opposite.
 They make an apparently competent, even obvious, move, and deliver to us a Pantalaimon with whom we may immediately sympathise and engage visually.
 But in their nervous need to make us like the image of the little guy straight away, they close down rather than open up the imagination.
-They lock Panatalaimon into a tropey and un-intriguing tradition of cute talking animals.
+Pantalaimon loses definition as a character because his personality no longer leaps out in bold contrast to his physical aspect.
+He becomes un-intriguing.

 Again and again the screen adaptations make decision which are safer and clearer without seeming to quite realise that they are in fact adding up to a much smaller, less interesting and moving idea.
 Dæmons are made of storytelling, and if the storytelling is made small and safe and tropey and clear, the idea reduces with it